The Rhythm of the Wild: Seven Days on Safari in Kenya

 But First a Bit of History

 Wonder how safaris started?
-Sadly, they were first started in the 19 century for rich Europeans and then Americans to hunt and collect animals as trophies….part of what has been centuries of colonization by Europeans in African countries.
-Unfortunately, the safari industry remains dominated by descendents of Europe or by white Afrikaners.
+Sadly, they were first started in the 19 century for rich Europeans and then Americans to hunt and collect animals as trophies….part of what has been centuries of colonization by European countries.
+Unfortunately, the safari industry remains dominated by decedents of Europe or by white Afrikaners.
 Black Africans remain on the bottom of this rather lucrative industry.

 When Africa experienced decolonization in the 20th century, local governments started to protect and preserve their wildlife habitats as a valuable asset for now and future generations.
 In fact, wildlife habitats and local ecosystems were being severely threatened by the continuation of game hunting, poaching, and overdevelopment.
 This required an investment in resources, government regulations, working with tribes to change their customs, reducing the poaching of animals and eliminating large-scale trophy hunting.
 The emergence of the conservation movement led to many of these changes, birthing eco-tourism and the formation of over 300 African national parks.
 Today, Africa safari tourism accounts for 48.8% of global safari tourism market revenue, generating billions of dollars annually.